How Rates Move:

 Today's Potential Rate Volatility: Neutral

-This morning markets are under some pressure.
-Volatility has started at moderate levels.
+This morning markets are mostly moving sideways with a very small level of support.
+Volatility has started at moderate to low levels.

 Bottom Line: